Rastas Boodrow: A Christmas Story

 On Christmas morning, about 1 o’clock, Santa came down the fireplace.
 He set off the trip wire that dropped the net.
 Santa was caught.

 Rastas noted with satisfaction how closely he had calculated St. Nick’s size, about 1 foot 10 inches tall, or 1.83 feet using decimals.
-Good thing he hadn’t estimated the bulging little belly; Santa was fatter than he had imagined.
+He had not correctly estimated the bulging little belly; Santa was fatter than he had imagined, but thankfully, Santa slid down the chimney as if he were a buttered fruit cake.

 Once caught, Santa tumbled out of the chimney, and he grew to his true size.
 Rastas had correctly estimated the growth; the net held.